 Roy joined NEF in March 2017 as a trainee.
+Since January 2018, Roy works as Assistant for the Fund for Democracy and Solidarity in Europe.
 He holds a LLB, English and French Law from the University of Kent, Canterbury and is currently working towards a LLM in Human Rights Law at the Brussels School of International Studies(University of Kent).

 Roy previously worked in the legal field in his home country, Mauritius and also has experience in journalism.
 He had the opportunity to live in Mauritius, England and France.
 His personal and professional life has now led him to Brussels.